Abdorrahman Boroumand Center

 The Methodology

-The page dedicated to each victim of execution is designed to provide biographic information and bring focus to the violation of due process of law in the case.
+In this virtual memorial, each victim of execution has a dedicated page designed to provide biographic information and bring focus to the violation of due process of law in the case.
 ABC strives to make these pages accessible to visitors who are unfamiliar with Iran’s history, its laws and practices, and specific episodes of violence.
-Its researchers collect documents and other relevant information through published and unpublished sources.
-They interview victims, witnesses, experts and practitioners, political actors, and bystanders alike to verify the information.
 They expose the human rights violations, provide, when possible, historical background to cases, and draw the legal context in which human rights violations have occurred.

+ABC empowers victims, relatives, friends, and society at large by engaging them through a common truth-seeking project and encouraging them to become investigators and document the cases they know.
 The Memorial pages are updated as the research progresses and new information becomes available.
 ABC provides the public, victims, and survivors with the possibility to add to Omid or correct the information in existing cases through electronic forms available on the website.
 These forms are designed to get detailed information on victims and their legal cases and, in the process, educate the users about due process of law and human rights documentation.
+ABC verifies the information sent through these forms to the best of its ability or presents the information as such.

 The response to Omid’s call for information and the testimonies of victims’ relatives and friends are the expression of a real need that ABC is committed to address.